Ip Man (film): Plot

 In 1935, Foshan is a hub of Southern Chinese martial arts, where the various schools' students compete against each other.
 Ip Man, the most skilled martial artist in town, maintains a low profile while building a reputation for skill through friendly, closed-door competitions with other masters.
 One day, a local troublemaker named Yuan loses his kite, which lands in a tree in the Ip family's backyard.
 While retrieving it, Yuan witnesses Ip defeating fellow kung fu master Liu in a sparring match, and spreads the news around town, inadvertently embarrassing Liu.
-Yuan's brother Lin, a restaurant owner and disciple of Liu, publicly embarrasses Yuan as he tries to arrange a rematch between Liu and Ip.
+Yuan's brother Lin, a restaurant owner and disciple of Liu, publicly causes embarrassment to Yuan as he tries to arrange a rematch between Liu and Ip.

 During the Second Sino-Japanese War, Ip and his family are forced to move into a decrepit apartment after the Imperial Japanese Army confiscates the house for use as their military headquarters.
 Desperate to support his family, Ip finds work at a coal mine alongside Lin, who hopes to reconcile with his brother for humiliating him but has so far failed to track him down.
 General Miura, a Japanese Karate master, sets up an arena where Chinese martial artists can fight with his military trainees for a bag of rice.
 Former police officer Li Zhao, now an interpreter for the Japanese, offers the martial artists the opportunity to fight in the arena.
 Ip at first declines to participate, but agrees to go following Lin's disappearance after taking part.

-At the arena, Ip witnesses Liu being executed by Miura's deputy Colonel Sato, for picking up a bag of rice from a prior victory after giving up a second match against three karateka.
+At the arena, Ip witnesses Liu being executed by Miura's deputy Colonel Sato, for picking up a bag of rice from a prior victory after surrendering in a second match against three karateka.
 Deducing that Lin was killed in his fight against Miura, Ip demands a match with ten karateka at once, whom he brutally defeats.
 His skill arouses the interest of Miura, who asks Ip to return.
 Ip collects Liu's bag of rice and gifts it to his surviving family.